 In the construction industry, supply-chain challenges are nothing new.
 They’ve just gotten much more media attention over the last few years.
 Increased globalization, a pandemic and geopolitical strife have all contributed to some notable slowdowns,… Read More »Emil @ CPA-LA gives you 3 big inventory issues for construction companies

 The U.S. Department of Labor (DOL) recently announced that a jury in a landmark case, Walsh v.
 East Penn Manufacturing Co, Inc., DC-PA, has awarded more than $22 million in back wages to about 7,500… Read More »CPA-LA: Jury awards more than $22 million in back pay to manufacturing employees

-The IRS just released its audit statistics for the 2020 fiscal year and fewer taxpayers had their returns examined as compared with prior years.
+The IRS recently released its audit statistics for the 2022 fiscal year and fewer taxpayers had their returns examined as compared with prior years.
 But even though a small percentage of returns are being chosen… Read More »CPA-LA: The best way to survive an IRS audit is to prepare

 If you own or manage a business with employees, there’s a harsh tax penalty that you could be at risk for paying personally.
 The Trust Fund Recovery Penalty (TFRP) applies to Social Security and income… Read More »CPA-LA>The Trust Fund Recovery Penalty: Who can it be personally assessed against?